meltano/handbook/src/_peopleops/index.md

 ###### Subscription exceptions

 Certain types of individual subscriptions are reimbursable, such as VPN service.
-If you are uncertain whether a particular service is reimbursable, please contact the Operations Analyst.
+If you are uncertain whether a particular service is reimbursable, please contact the Operations.

 #### Hardware